evanx/redex/README.md

 - custom messaging middleware to integrate services via Redis

 My rationale for this project is:
-- do fun and interesting things with Node and Redis
-- enable the assembly of brokers and servers through configuration
+- favour the Actor message-passing model of concurrency
-- produce a tool that ops people can configure and deploy
 - produce a framework that is flexible and extensible by developers
+- produce a composable tool for messaging and orchestration
+- learn about message queuing for enterprise consulting gigs
 - gain proficiency in ES7 for my job
-- learn about message queuing for enterprise consulting gigs
-- create a platform for rapid prototyping of application backends
 - emulate some functionality of Nginx using Node, Redis and ExpressJS

 ### Installing